 There were appropriate arrangements in place to ensure equipment was suitably maintained.
-Service contracts were in place for the maintenance of the autoclaves.
-The autoclaves were serviced in February 2016.
-The practice had portable appliances and had carried out PAT (portable appliance testing).
-Appliances were last tested in April 2016.
+Service contracts were in place for the maintenance of the autoclave and compressor.
+The autoclave was serviced in April 2016 and the compressor was installed in December 2015.